esjaypeabee/WhichDoctor/readme.md

 ## Searching for a doctor

 WhichDoctor's landing page contains two search boxes.
-One box allows the user to search for medical treatments by entering a medical specialty, such as 'Optomitrist' or 'eye doctor,'' or a medical procedure, such as 'eye exam.'
+One box allows the user to search for medical treatments by entering a medical specialty, such as 'Optometrist' or 'eye doctor,'' or a medical procedure, such as 'eye exam.'
 The other box allows the user to search by location.
 Users may enter terms into either or both boxes.

 ![landing page]
 (/screen_shots/landing.png)